 Then we arrived at Meiji Shrine (明治神宮 Meiji Jingū) established November 1st, 1920, located at Meiji Jingu dense forest, adjoined with Yoyogi park.
 The shrine is dedicated to the souls of Emperor Meiji and Empress Shoken.
 For the love of their sovereign, the people donated 100.000 trees for the 700.000 square metre.

-Provenance of the Bourgogne Wine for Consecration at Meiji Jingu
+Provenance of the Bourgogne Wine for Consecration and Sake barrels (飾り樽, Kazaridaru), symbolic presentation from the sake houses in Japan at Meiji Jingu

 The wine collection in Meiji Jingu is an interesting display.
 As you know, Meiji period is the period where western influence and way of life is adapted to modern Japan.
 Among them, Emperor Meiji enjoyed western food with wine.
 The barrels of wine in Meiji Jingu is contributed by the wineries of Bourgogne in France in the spirit of world peace and amity.